 Remember the FAFSA?
 That same form will also include eligible federal loan amounts.
 There are three types of federal loans: subsidized, unsubsidized and PLUS loans.

-Gloden notes that interest will accrue on unsubsidized loans while the student is in school.
-If you can, Gloden suggests, make monthly interest payments on unsubsidized student loans while attending college.
-You can factor this into your monthly budget using a free college planning tool.
+If you can, Christopher suggests making monthly interest payments on unsubsidized student loans while attending college.
+You can factor this into your monthly budget using a free college-planning tool.
 Consider it an expense like a cable bill or groceries.

-Paying your interest rate during college means paying less after college.
+Paying the interest that accrues on your loans during college means paying less after college.
 It also helps you get into the habit of paying your student loans.